Clyde, New Jersey

-Clyde is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset County, in the U.S. state of New Jersey.
+Clyde is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset, in the U.S. state of New Jersey.
 It was a station stop on the Penna RR's Millstone Branch.
-As of the 2010 United States census, the CDP's population was 213.
+As of the 2020 census, Clyde had a population of 243.

 Geography

 According to the United States Census Bureau, Clyde had a total area of 0.383 square miles (0.993 km^{2}), all of which was land.

 Demographics

+Clyde first appeared as a census designated place in the 2010 U.S. census formed from part of the Somerset CDP and additional area.